No one wants to run out of money in retirement.

 There is no more important time than retirement to embrace diversification.

-NUMBER THREE: Actual spending
+Part 3: Actual spending

 What about your own spending?
 Will you really increase your spending by the rate of inflation every year?
 If not, you may not want to get so hung up on that four percent number.
 Most retirees will be fine with a 5% withdrawal rate, and here’s why: